Financing a Dental Practice Acquisition

 Several leading lenders offer customized dental practice loans with competitive rates, terms, and fees.
 The optimal choice depends on your specific acquisition financing needs and qualifying factors.
 Review options thoroughly to identify the best aligned loan for your specific practice and financial circumstances.

-For a good practice, most lenders should offer financing for 100% of the purchase price, and sometimes even more, as a way to have some operating capital right from the start.
+For a good practice, most lenders should offer financing for 100% of the purchase price, and often even more, as a way to have some operating capital right from the start.
 Wells Fargo, Chase, Bank of America, and other big banks love lending to dentists, so you’ll have options.

 Ready to purchase your own practice?
 Contact our team today to schedule a consultation.
 Together, we’ll make sure your finances are in place and ensure your acquisition goes smoothly.